How to Recover From Burnout and Restore Balance

 Losing motivation, even when your mind and body know you should keep going.

 Burnout looks different for everyone.
-For some, it might show up as muscle soreness from training, while for others, it might be a lack of productivity at work.
+For some, it might show up as your body begging for a rest day from training, while for others, it might be a lack of productivity at work.
 The key is tuning into your body and recognizing these signs early.
 That way, you can take action before stress gets the best of you.

 Burnout isn’t one-size-fits-all—it can pop up in almost any area of life.
-Recognizing the type you’re experiencing is the first step in learning how to recover from burnout and can help you make meaningful changes.
+Recognizing the type of burnout you’re experiencing is the first step toward recovery and can help you make meaningful changes.

-Academic Burnout: From deadline pressure in college to late-night study marathons, academic burnout can lead to mental fatigue for students.
+Academic Burnout: From deadline pressure in college to late-night study marathons, academic burnout can leave students unmotivated.

 Work Burnout: Long work hours, packed calendars and a never-ending to-do list can leave people feeling disconnected and mentally spent.